National Immigration Detention Hotline

 About the Hotline

 Human connection lies at the core of our mission to create a future free of cages in which all people can live freely and thrive.
-FFI’s National Immigration Detention Hotline — the nation’s largest free and unmonitored immigration detention hotline — is crucial to our work of building community and collective power with people inside detention centers.
+FFI’s National Immigration Detention Hotline — the nation’s largest free and confidential detention hotline — is crucial to our work of building community and collective power with people inside detention centers.

 Our team of highly-trained, multilingual, and compassionate volunteers from across the country answer hundreds of calls each month from people detained by Immigration and Customs Enforcement (ICE).
 We support the immediate needs of detained immigrants while strengthening long-term relationship building in order to reinforce long-term internal organizing efforts.